jpgannon/jpgannon.github.io/README.md

 ## About me

-I am a collegiate assistant professor of [environmental informatics](https://vt.edu/academics/majors/environmental-informatics.html) in the Forest Resources and Environmental Conservation (FREC) department in the College of Natural Resources and Environment at Virginia Tech.
+I am a collegiate assistant professor of [environmental data science](https://vt.edu/academics/majors/environmental-data-science.html) in the Forest Resources and Environmental Conservation (FREC) department in the College of Natural Resources and Environment at Virginia Tech.

 ### Teaching

-As a collegiate assistant professor of environmental informatics (EI), I focus on undergraduate education in the EI major.
+As a collegiate assistant professor of environmental data science (EDS), I focus on undergraduate education in the EDS major.
 I teach several courses that serve that major, as well as others in the FREC department and College of Natural Resources.
 >[Course offerings](./teaching.md)
 >[Hydroinformatics course tutorial/activity book](https://vt-hydroinformatics.github.io/)
 >[Water Balance Teaching App](https://cuahsi.shinyapps.io/WaterBalance/)